kylehodgetts/hitour-android/README.md

 * [Ben Temple](https://github.com/ben-temple)

 ## Installation Instructions
-The project does not require any additional set up before installation.
+The project does not require any additional configuration.

 ## Contribution